Editorial Style

 AP says “avoid alphabet soup” but, since we work at a University and for the state, abbreviations can be hard to avoid.
 Limit abbreviations and acronyms, and try not to overwhelm the reader.

-On first reference write out the full name and put the abbreviation in parentheses — The School of Social Welfare (SSW) — so the reader knows what the letters stand for the next time they pop up.
+On first reference write out the full name and put the abbreviation in parentheses — for example: Center for the Elimination of Minority Health Disparities (CEMHD) — so the reader knows what the letters stand for the next time they pop up.

 Use "alum" to describe one person and "alumni" to describe two or more people.